Amourspirit/python_ooo_dev_tools/docs/style_guide.md

 **Notes:**

-The cssclass directive is use to assign classes to images.
+The `.. cssclass` directive is use to assign classes to images.
 Screen shots typically have class `screen_shot`, `invert`

 **Example:**